ArslanInfinite/trybNY/notes.md

 Users have many Reservations
+Users have many Activities
+#how to associate activity with admin boolean user
+#model aliasing - users have activities if they are a trainer
 Users have many Activities through Reservations
 Users have many Reviews through Activities
 Users have many Likes